scottwesley31/Election_Analysis/README.md

 At this point the county list is populated with the counties from the election_results.csv file (Jefferson, Denver, Arapahoe) and the county votes dictionary is populated with the total vote count for each county.

-The county votes dictionary is accessed in another for loop which retrives the vote count and assigns it to a variable `vote_county_count`, and uses this value and the `total_votes` variable to calculate the percentage of votes `vote_county_percent`.
+The county votes dictionary is accessed in another for loop which retrieves the vote count and assigns it to a variable (`vote_county_count`), and uses this value and the `total_votes` variable to calculate the percentage of votes (`vote_county_percent`).

 ![county_results_3](https://user-images.githubusercontent.com/107309793/177765715-421c3fd4-b6d8-4214-9e59-a9386238c48d.png)